 8. Children Find Support and Understanding

 Children with disabilities are more prone to feelings of isolation and the sense that others don’t understand them.

-Crucially, meltdowns and challenge behaviors are addressed in a manner that doesn’t make the child feel singled out or penalized, but understood and assisted in overcoming their obstacles.
+Crucially, meltdowns and challenging behaviors are addressed in a manner that doesn’t make the child feel singled out or penalized but understands and assists in overcoming their obstacles.

 9. Parents Find Support and Understanding Too